Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

 10. Return to your Adyen account and click the [Save changes] button.

 11. If necessary, assign the *Merchant report download role* to allow the users to download reports in the *Permissions > Roles > REPORT* section.
 Alternatively, you can control access to merchant accounts.
-Follow the API documentation [https://docs.adyen.com/development-resources/api-credentials/#api-permissions](https://docs.adyen.com/development-resources/api-credentials/#api-permissions)in the Adyen documentation.
+Follow the API documentation [https://docs.adyen.com/development-resources/api-credentials/#api-permissions](https://docs.adyen.com/development-resources/api-credentials/#api-permissions) in the Adyen documentation.